jackohughes/ghc-proposals/proposals/0000-local-import.rst

 Some existing tooling (e.g., ``snack``) assume that imports are only found at the toplevel and might be broken by this change.
 Perhaps more importantly, this change would make it harder for IDE-like tools such as ``hie`` to determine the set of valid completions ; such tools would need to be made context-sensitive, like OCaml's merlin.

 This change would make it harder to determine at first glance inter-dependencies between modules.
+We note, however, that looking at the import list in today's Haskell does not provide that facility either ; indeed, symbols can already be used in code through their fully-qualified name, e.g. ``Data.Set.insert``, without the need for a toplevel import.

-Finally, some library writers might choose to design their library around this extension, making its use virtually unavoidable for downstream users, which could be perceived as a drawback by those unwilling to enable it.
+Finally, some library writers might choose to design their library around this extension.
+Using such libraries without this extension enabled might be inconvenient, which could be perceived as a drawback by some users.

 Alternatives
 ------------